Frequently Asked Questions

 How many hospitals does COHSASA work in?

 COHSASA has worked in over 600 healthcare institutions including hospitals, clinics, sub-acute care facilities and hospices in both the private and public sector.
 We work in Africa.
+There are currently 67 health facilities that hold full accreditation from COHSASA.

 Does COHSASA work in the private sector?